Frozen Gaussian approximation for the fractional Schr\"odinger equation: Numerical tests

-Now we turn to the convergence rate with respect to $\veps$.
-Note that our chosen values of $\veps$ are all exponential powers of $2$, to analyze the convergence behavior, we take the base-2 logarithm of both the $L^2$ errors of FGA solutions compared to the reference solutions and the corresponding $\veps$ values.
-By doing so, we obtain the decay curves of $\log_2(\|\psie_{\FGA} - \psie_{\text{ref}}\|_2)$ with respect to $-\log_2(\veps)$ for each $\alpha$ in the range of $1.1, 1.3, 1.5, 1.7, 1.9$ in Figure \ref{fig:err_rate_1d}, where we employ the least square method to determine the slope of these curves.
-In the first subfigure of Figure \ref{fig:err_rate_1d}, we set $\delta=\veps$, while in the second subfigure, we use $\delta=\veps^{6/11}$, which comes from the proof of the convergence theorem \ref{thm:convergence_fga}.
+We numerically investigate the convergence rate with respect to $\veps$.
+Specifically, we plot the decay curves of $\log_2(\|\psie_{\FGA} - \psie_{\text{ref}}\|_2)$ versus $-\log_2(\veps)$ for each $\alpha$ in the range of $1.1, 1.3, 1.5, 1.7, 1.9$ in Figure \ref{fig:err_rate_1d}.
+The slopes of these curves are determined using the least squares method.
+In the first subfigure of Figure \ref{fig:err_rate_1d}, we set $\delta=\veps$, while in the second subfigure, we set $\delta=\veps^{7/12}$, as suggested by the proof of the convergence theorem \ref{thm:conv-to-FSE}.
 Remarkably, in the $\delta=\veps$ scenario, the FGA displays a linear decay rate for the $L^2$ errors, which is consistent with the convergence rate observed for the standard Schr\"odinger equation.
-While in the $\delta=\veps^{6/11}$ scenario, one can observe that the logarithm of $L^2$ error decays at a slower rate, which indicates that the FGA solution converges, but the inequality bound in our proof is not very tight, leaving room for further improvement.
-Despite this suboptimal choice for $\delta$, FGA exhibits desirable numerical properties and convergence rates for practical problems.
+In contrast, in the $\delta=\veps^{7/12}$ scenario, the logarithm of $L^2$ error decays at a slower rate, indicating that the FGA solution converges, but the inequality bound in our proof is not very tight, leaving room for further improvement.
+Despite this suboptimal choice for $\delta$, the FGA exhibits desirable numerical properties and convergence rates for practical problems.